efnats/zfs-enc-automount/Readme.md

 Currently the zfs-enc-automount.service is tested on proxmox pve version 6,7 and 8.
 To make it work on other operating systems, slight modifications might be necessary.
 Make sure to modify the 'Before=' field to include all services which must wait for the encrypted datasets to be mounted before they start.

+#### 3. Todo
+- implementation of 'shamir secret sharing' to move away from a 'security by obscurity' concept